Alpha-Blend-Interactive/docs/docs/cck/components/Gun Controller.md

 + **Ammo Capacity:** The amount of ammo available to be reloaded into a magazine.
 + **Firing Mode**
   - **Single:** This Firing Mode requires the the GameObject to stop shooting before being able to shoot again.
-  - **Half Auto:** This Firing Mode will fire the ammount of ammo equal to the Firing Rate property; after, the GameObject will need to stop shooting before being able to shoot again.
+  - **Half Auto:** This Firing Mode will fire the amount of ammo equal to the Firing Rate property; after, the GameObject will need to stop shooting before being able to shoot again.
   - **Full Auto:** This Firing Mode will fire a continuous stream of ammo equal to the Firing Rate property per second; until the GameObject stops shooting, or runs out of ammo in the magazine.
 + **Firing Rate:** The amount of ammo per second that can be shot.
 + **Reload Time:** The amount of time in seconds that reloading the magazine takes.